Orange boss under pressure over French telecoms outage

 Orange France chief Fabienne Dulac said that 20% of calls to emergency services failed on average, prompting French authorities to hastily put in place alternative emergency numbers that they publicized on social media.

-Richard told TF1 he did not yet know the exact cause of the outage, but it was “most likely” due to a software failure in a critical network equipment responsible for routing all incoming calls from landline or cell phones to emergency numbers.

-Orange’s boss said that for a yet unknown reason, all six redundant sites which the infrastructure relies on broke down at the same time.
-He excluded this being due to a cyberattack.

-French rivals SFR and Bouygues Telecom said on Twitter that some of calls to fixed lines, beyond the ones made to emergency calls, had also been affected by the outage.
+Some calls to fixed lines, beyond the ones made to emergency calls, had also been affected by the outage, French rivals SFR and Bouygues Telecom said on Twitter.

 François Braun, the president of Samu-Urgences, the central organization for emergency medical services, told news channel BFM TV that a third of the calls made to his services failed.